 other sites and appreciate your integrity.
 Can you advise?

-As of 2010, I could not find any published studies in the medical literature regarding the treatment of polycythemia vera with Veritin.
+A. As of 2014, I could not find any published studies in the medical literature regarding the treatment of polycythemia vera with Veritin.
 I am not a big believer in homeopathic remedies.